 Most big, teaching hospitals in Australia have a full level 5 NICU, so if you give birth at a hospital which has a lower level NICU, your baby may need to be transferred.

 If your baby will need to be transferred, ask what the previsions are for mothers and partners, for example, if you will be separated from your baby or if the hospital will take you too.

 This of course isn’t required for the majority of babies, especially if you are low risk, so you don’t need to base your decision on this one alone.

-These are just a few important questions you might want to ask – but always think about whats important to you and add any to your list of must ask questions.
+These are just a few important questions you might want to ask – but always think about what’s important to you.
+Feel free to add any questions of your own.
 All the best for a fabulous birth!